Lunix-420/Hard-Dance-Producer-Network/README.md

 ## Overview

-Welcome to the my private repository for the Hard Dance Producer Network.
-This repository serves as a backup space for sharing scripts, tools, and resources I made for the network.
+Welcome to the my private repository for Discord server of the Hard Dance Producer Network.
+This repository serves as a backup space for sharing scripts, tools, and resources of the network.

 ## Community Details